joyceft/Projects_Infinedi/README.md

 # Projects_Infinedi
-This repository contains my projects in Infinedi
+This repository contains my projects in Infinedi when using R.
+This is a line from RStudio